 LHHS Associate Director

-Currently in her sixth year of teaching, Claire Worrall loves being a part of the Lake Highlands Choir vertical team.
+Currently in her seventh year of teaching, Claire Worrall loves being a part of the Lake Highlands Choir vertical team.
 She previously taught at Liberty Junior High in Richardson ISD.
-A graduate of LHHS, Mrs. Worrall teaches Choir, CenterStage, AP Music Theory, and assisted with last year’s musical, Cinderella.
+A graduate of LHHS, Mrs. Worrall teaches Choir, CenterStage, AP Music Theory, and assisted with recent LHHS musicals, Cinderella and Crazy for You.
 Mrs. Worrall is also involved with the Children’s Chorus of Greater Dallas as an assistant conductor of the Women’s Youth Chorus.
 Mrs. Worrall received her undergraduate degree in Music Education from the University of Texas at Austin and her master's degree in Historical Performance at the Early Music Institute at Indiana University where she studied with Paul Elliott and Mary Ann Hart.

 Kelly Moss, currently in her twelfth year to teach, is thrilled to be in her seventh year as director at Lake Highlands Junior High School.
 She received a Bachelor's in Music Education from Sam Houston State University in 2008.
 During her time at Sam Houston, she was tremendously inspired by her director Dr. Allen Hightower and attributes to him a great deal of her passion towards teaching.
 After Ms. Moss graduated, she taught in Wylie for five years where she led a successful program that grew in numbers and integrity while earning a few Sweepstakes awards along the way.